MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/troubleshoot-network-related-errors.md

 ## Default user credentials

-If you want to use the default credentials for the user account which is running visual studio with your proxy, follow these steps:
+If you want to use the default credentials for the user account which is running Visual Studio with your proxy, follow these steps:

 1. Find **devenv.exe.config** (the configuration file of **devenv.exe**) in: